 3. Turn the heat down to a simmer and cook for 20 minutes stirring occasional to stop the soup from sticking to the bottom.

-5. Once smooth add the egg yolks and blitz again.
+5. Once smooth add the egg yolks and blitz again quickly – you don’t want the eggs yolks to start poaching!
 Serve topped with cottage cheese/yogurt and a good drizzle of extra virgin olive oil.

 ❄ Suitable for home freezing once cooled.
 Consume within 3 months.